Start a Motion Picture Trading Business in Dubai

 Related audio-visual equipment and accessories

-Importantly, the licence permits both import and export activities, making it suitable for businesses that source content internationally and distribute it across the Gulf Cooperation Council (GCC) and broader MENA markets.
+Importantly, the license permits both import and export activities, making it suitable for businesses that source content internationally and distribute it across the Gulf Cooperation Council (GCC) and broader MENA markets.

-This licence is well-suited to a range of business profiles, including:
+This license is well-suited to a range of business profiles, including:

 Film distributors and content aggregators seeking a regional base